lalyos/jfiglet/README.md

 ## Todo

-- *smush*-ing: *kerning* is already implemented  as default, smushing needs some coding.
 - add more fonts: first i wanted to keep it small, but want to deliver a couple of fonts included in the jar, or maybe as a separate maven dependency